80 Castleton, Ballyclare, BT39 0AZ email- templepatrickpediatrics@gmail.com

 DIAGNOSIS

-In order for a diagnosis to be made, a person will usually be assessed as having had difficulties in early childhood ie before age of 8 with their social communication and social interaction as well as restricted and repetitive patterns of behaviours, interest or activities to the extent that the person is functionally impaired due to these difficulties.
+In order for a diagnosis to be made, a person will usually be assessed as having had difficulties in early childhood ie before age of 7 with their social communication and social interaction as well as restricted and repetitive patterns of behaviours, interest or activities to the extent that the person is functionally impaired due to these difficulties.

 Reading materials/useful information

 www.autism.org.uk – The National Autistic Society with local branches provides useful information to families and individuals with ASD .There are local support groups, befriending schemes and lots of useful tips/strategies as well as National campaigns to support.
+There is now a new centre in Randalstown offering many services for children and adults.

 www.autismni.org – Northern Ireland’s Autism charity.
 Support and training opportunities for parents and affected individuals.
 Lots of local events to support families as well as plenty of helpful advice and sign posting to other services.